v1t3ls0n/search_by_ingredients/docs/README.md

 - **Dynamic substitution system:** Combines and enhances substitutions for multiple diets (e.g., “unsweetened almond milk” for both keto and vegan).
 - **Real-time diet scoring:** Percentage-based compliance, badge gradients for partial matches.
 - **API and CLI support:** Powerful endpoints and batch tools for search, analyze, and export.
+- **Automatic recipe saving:** All modified recipes automatically saved to database with unique ID management.
+- **Saved variations management:** View, export, and manage all recipe modifications with detailed history.

 ---